Vehicle Data

 The Issue

-Direct access to vehicle data is under threat by vehicle manufacturers.
+Access to vehicle maintenance and repair data is under threat from vehicle manufacturers.
 Historically, OBD-2 ports have granted vehicle owners and technicians access to vehicle data to assist with maintenance and repair.

-However, in the digital age of the modern car, vehicle data is now transmitted wirelessly and sent directly only to vehicle manufacturers.
+However, in the digital age of the modern vehicle, maintenance and repair data is now transmitted wirelessly and sent directly and only to vehicle manufacturers.

-In 2021, 50% of cars already have these connected capabilities and by 2030, about 95% of new vehicles sold globally will have this connectivity (McKinsey).
+In 2021, 50% of cars already had these connected capabilities and by 2030, about 95% of new vehicles sold globally will have this connectivity (McKinsey).

 Testimonial | Kathleen Callahan, Xpertech Auto Repair